codefresh-io/docs.codefresh.io/_docs/products/manage-products/configure-product-settings.md

      `NotIn`: Checks if the commit message or Git revision <i>does not include</i> the specified value or any value within a set of values.
   1. **Values**: Single or multiple values used to match or exclude Promotion Flows based on the Property and Operator configured.
   1. To add more trigger conditions, click **Add** and repeat _steps 4.1 through 4.3_.

+SCREENSHOT

+{:start="5"}
 1. To confirm, click **Add**.
 1. If there is more than one Promotion Flow, click ?? and drag to define the priority and order.
+SCREENSHOT

 ## Define Promotion Settings

 1. Click the **Promotion Settings** tab.
 1. From the list of Promotion Templates, select a predefined Promotion Template, or select **Inline** and create a new Promotion Template for this product.
+If
   If you select a predefined Template, the Version and Promotable Properties are populated with the settings already defined.

-1. Define the source settings for the application version:
+1. Define the source settings for the application **Version**:
   1. **File**: The name of the file from which to retrieve the version.
 For example, `chart.yaml`.
   1. **Path**: The JSON path to the attribute with the value.
   1. To see the result for any application connected to the product, click **Preview Configuration** and then select an application to see its version.